This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 I like to plan my time in Rome around the places that I need tickets to get into, especially if it’s a timed ticket.
 These are the three spots that I think absolutely require a visit and are worth the money.

 - The Colosseum, the Roman Forum, and the Palatine Hills.
 Flash back to your high school history classes (or maybe your many viewings of Russell Crowe’s The Gladiator).
-It’s a single ticket for all three places, and if you choose to take a tour, which I’d recommend, it’ll be a timed entrance for the Colosseum.
+It’s a single ticket for all three places, with skip-the-line tickets available as well (and let’s just say that lines are almost always long at the Colosseum, even during low season).
+I’d also recommend taking a tour that includes the underground portion of the Colosseum, which I think is one of the coolest aspects of it.

 - Vatican City.
 More specifically, the Vatican Museums, which includes the famous Sistine Chapel.
 You can enter the world’s smallest country without a ticket — or a passport — but you’ll need tickets to see the vast collections of art that it houses.